galette/galette/CONTRIBUTING.rst

 You can Translate:
 ------------------

 This is a very usefull contribution.
-See `<https://galette.eu/site/contribute/#translate>`_ for more.
+See `Translate <https://galette.eu/site/contribute/#translate>`_ for more.

 You can Hack, Fix and Code:
 ---------------------------